thejensen/java_hair-salon/README.md

 ## Description

 _**The owner of the hair salon may add a list of stylists, and for each stylist, add clients who see that stylist.
 The stylists work independently, so each client only belongs to a single stylist.**_

-_Further Development:
+## Future Development

 * Include a form where users may search for a stylist by name.
 Use a SQL query to perform the database search, then display a list of all results.
 * Include a form where users may also search for a client by name.
 Use a SQL query to perform the database search, then display a list of all results.
 * Add a <select> drop down field that allows a user to select which Stylist a Client belongs to.
 * Add a detail view page for each Client.
-Include additional properties to record additional notes and details the salon may want to record about each Client._
+Include additional properties to record additional notes and details the salon may want to record about each Client.

 ## Setup/Installation Requirements